IceBerge421/personal-website/content/authors/admin/_index.md

 - Visitors
 ---

 P.S.
-Berge is a graduate student in the Texts & Technology PhD program at UCF, where they study VR games that make you kill yourself, queer game fandoms online, and sweating to death.
+Berge is a doctoral student in the Texts & Technology PhD program at UCF, where they study VR games that make you kill yourself, queer game fandoms online, and sweating to death.
 They are also a writer, digital artist, and game designer.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.